-A Bitcoin faucet is a system where you can earn free bitcoins simply by looking at a few ads.
-You get a few 'bits' every few minutes so it isn't a highly profitable method, but it's far better than playing Solitaire if you're bored!
+A Bitcoin faucet is a system where you can earn free bits simply by looking at a few ads.
+It isn't a highly profitable method, but it's far better than playing Solitaire if you're bored!
 Check out Milli for some free Bitcoins!
 Also check out LitecoinMiner, just register and start earning!

 Online Merchant Bitcoin Payments

 Are you an online merchant and wish to accept Bitcoin as a form of payment?
-CoinGate is an online payment processor that allows you to seamlessly integrate Bitcoin and AltCoin payments through your online shopping cart like we do, using OpenCart.
-Just like paying via Visa, Mastercard or PayPal, the customer chooses the payment method, sends their coins, and once approved payment is processed and be sent to your wallet or withdrawn by wire transfer to your bank account.
+CoinGate is an online payment processor that allows you to seamlessly integrate Bitcoin and AltCoin payments through your online shopping cart like OpenCart and other popular carts.
+Just like paying via Visa, Mastercard or PayPal, the customer chooses the payment method, sends their coins, and once approved payment is processed and can be sent to your wallet or withdrawn by wire transfer to your bank account.